 Price

-Optics are expensive and get more expensive as the quality and notoriety increase.
+Good optics aren’t cheap to begin with, and become even more expensive as their quality and notoriety increase.
 For example, a Night Force LPVO will cost far more than one from Primary Arms.

-While you may be urged to spend a lot of money on your optic, be realistic about what you need from your sight.
+While you may be tempted to spend a lot of money on your optics, you should also be realistic about what you need from your sight.
 A Night Force LPVO or Aimpoint T2 is likely overkill for a home defense rifle.

-If you have the money to spend, I recommend going with the best.
+If you have the money to spend, of course, I recommend going with the best.
 But that isn’t the case for every shooter.

 Barrel Length (Range)

-Due to magnifiers, almost every optic can be used in different roles.
-You can take a red dot and push it out with a 3x magnifier with decent mid-range capabilities, but you can do a better job with an LPVO there.
+However, thanks to magnifiers, almost every optic can be used in different roles.
+You can use a red dot and push it out with a 3x magnifier, which will provide decent mid-range capabilities similar to your LPVO.

 Choose wisely.
 Each has its drawbacks.